bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Ans so I think that was the change in version 25 so I think there was a rule that says nothing under 64 bytes, oh sorry, nothing under 65 bytes.
 That was the mempool rule.
-And then people were like, well, but it could be useful to have a 63 byte or 62 byte transaction to burn your coins.
+And then people were like, well, but it could be useful to have a 63-byte or 62-byte transaction to burn your coins.
 And so I think the rule was changed to no 64 bytes.
 So the difference is make this consensus rather than policy.